ydernov/instapoke-server/README.md

 # instapoke-server

-This is a backend for another repository [link_here]
+This is a backend for another repository - https://github.com/ydernov/instapoke-client

 To install dependencies: